 When non-operative treatment has failed to reduce symptoms to a manageable level, surgery may be offered.
 The decision to undergo surgery is based primarily on your symptoms and quality of life.
 Many patients can avoid surgery with adjusting their activities, using oral or topical medications, and using a thumb brace.

 Thumb CMC arthroplasty surgery is a commonly performed hand procedure.
 The surgery is performed on an outpatient basis.
 General anesthesia can be avoided by using a temporary nerve block (regional anesthesia).
 During surgery, the arthritic bone at the base of the thumb (trapezium bone) is removed.
 This procedure eliminates the bone-on-bone grinding pain.
 In addition, a tendon from the patient’s forearm can be used to fill the space at the base of the thumb and/or reconstruct the ligaments at the thumb base.
 This tendon acts as a biologic spacer or cushion for the thumb.
+Alternatively, a strong suture can be used to stabilize the base of the thumb in a procedure called suture suspension arthroplasty.
 These options will be discussed with you in the office.

 In this case, the bone spurs and lack of joint space can be seen at the base of the thumb, shown by the red arrows on the x-ray.
 This is what “bone-on-bone” arthritis looks like before surgery.
-After surgery, there is a space at the base of the thumb which is cushioned by the soft tissue interposition.
 Most patients regain good thumb range of motion and have significant pain relief.

 What are the results from thumb arthritis surgery?

-Thumb arthroplasty has been performed with excellent results since the 1950s.
+Thumb arthroplasty has been performed with excellent results since the 1940s and was popularized in the 1980s.
 This surgery has a proven track record in published studies with good long-term outcomes for the majority of patients.
 Most patients report less pain, improved grip strength, and better function after surgery.

 What are other surgical options?

 Some surgeons insert artificial or manufactured implants such as metal, silicone, or fiber in the base of the thumb.
 This introduces the risk of implant loosening, breakage, and rejection.
-Using artificial implants has not been shown to be superior than biologic spacers.
-Therefore, I do not recommend artificial implants during this procedure.
+Using artificial joint replacement implants has not been shown to be superior to traditional surgery.
+Therefore, I do not recommend these procedures.

 What can I expect after surgery?

 This procedure is not a “quick fix” but more like an “investment.”
-It takes about 2-3 months for most people to feel that their thumb is better than it was before surgery.
 Surgery recovery can be painful at first and hand therapy is important.
-Patients should expect about a 3 month recovery time period.
-I tell patients to think about this surgery like a “joint replacement” for the thumb.
-The good news is that the majority of patients are satisfied with the results of surgery and are happy with the pain relief
+Patients should expect about a 3 month recovery time period and up to a year for increasing range of motion and strength.
+The good news is that the majority of patients are satisfied with the results of surgery and are happy with the pain relief.

 Updated 6/24/2021